Update - January 15, 2021

-- The COVID-19 Faculty and Staff web page includes the latest information for faculty and staff.
+- The COVID-19 Faculty and Staff web page includes key resources for faculty and staff.

-- Local and statewide updates will remain accessible through the Community Updates web page.
+- Local and statewide updates are accessible through the Community Updates web page.

 - All students, faculty and staff are encouraged to Do Your Part: Wear Your Mask, Keep Your Distance, Wash Hands Often, and Self-Screen Each Day.